Frequently Asked Questions

 How to pay?

 You must pay the full amount for a place upon signing up to the ride.
 To do this now, please visit the Enter Now page.
 This can be done by paying by debit card or credit card on the online system.
-We are unable to accept payments made by phone.

 If I cancel, can I get a refund?

 The entry fee is non-refundable so in the unfortunate event that you can no longer make the event due to injury or any other circumstances you will be unable to recover this fee.
 However, there is the option to do a “name change” and transfer your place to another participant for an admin charge of £20.
 Please refer to our event rules and regulations for full details.